 That I hadn’t succeeded until I had.

-That HE would make ME complete.
+That HE would complete ME.

 But that’s not what happened.

 In fact we made each other’s lives miserable.

 Simply put, we were not a good fit.